AyushPandey003/Website3-D/README.md

-## Apple iPhone Website Clone with GSAP, Three.js, React, and Vite
+## Apple IPhone clone Website Clone with GSAP, Three.js, React, and Vite

 This repository contains a clone of the Apple iPhone website, built using a combination of powerful web technologies: